recrm/ArchiveTools/README.md

 A collection of tools for archiving and analyzing the internet.

-All scripts in this tool set are with and designed to be used with python 3.
+All scripts in this tool set are designed to be used with python 3.
 Python 2 is not supported.

 ## json-extractor.py